Skip to main content.

 Kate Huffer, assistant director of Citizen Science

-Through the lens of the PCB contamination and clean-up in the Hudson River, the Citizen Science Program tackles urgent, present-day questions related to water contamination and works to place these conversations within the students' daily lives and imagined futures.
-We will consider in what ways social, historical, and political factors are at work even when we think we are engaged in “objective” science.
-In 2025-2026 we will explore the properties of water, as well as how these properties influence the contamination (and decontamination) of water.
-Using laboratory investigations and active classroom discussions, the focus will be on the creation, analysis, and interpretation of scientific evidence.
+Through the lens of the PCB contamination and cleanup in the Hudson River, the Citizen Science Program tackles urgent, present-day questions related to water contamination, and works to place these conversations in the students’ daily lives, using laboratory investigations and discussion to focus on the creation and analysis of scientific evidence.

 Economics 258, Ecological Economics